serverlessworkflow/specification/specification.md

 The Serverless Workflow model is composed of:

 * Set of [functions](#Function-Definition) (services) that need to be `invoked` during workflow execution.
-* Set of [events](#Event-Definition) that need to be `consumed` to start workflow instances, trigger functions, or be `produced` during workflow execution.
+* Set of [events](#Event-Definition) that need to be `consumed` to start or continue workflow instances, trigger function/service execution, or be `produced` during workflow execution.
 * Set of [states](#State-Definition) and [transitions](#Transitions) between them.
 States define the workflow `control flow logic`, manage workflow data, and can reference defined functions and events.
 Transitions connect workflow states.

-The defined workflow model is a declarative language that can be used to model small or complex orchestrations for event-driven, serverless applications. to start workflow instances or trigger functions,
+Workflow model defines a declarative language that can be used to model simple or complex orchestrations for event-driven, serverless applications.

 ### Workflow Data